-This term is used to denote the Chief Executive, Deputy Chief Executive (S.151 Officer) or the strategic director in person.
+This term is used to denote the Executive Director, Director of Finance and Resources (Section 151 Officer) or the Director of Operations in person.
 Where an officer from one service is working in circumstances where they are responsible to another service for the purposes of a procurement exercise, then it is that other director who is the responsible director.
-In some CPRs the Chief Executive and the S.151 Officer are mentioned by title; where this is done, they are not acting as the relevant director.
-Reference to the S.151 Officer includes, when that officer is absent for an extended period, the Deputy S.151 Officer.
+In some CPRs the Executive Director and the Section 151 Officer are mentioned by title; where this is done, they are not acting as the relevant director.

-Relevant head of service
+Relevant Head of Service

 This term is used to denote the head of the service responsible for the contract.
-Where head of service is working in circumstances where they are responsible to another head of service for the purposes of a procurement exercise, then it is that other head of service who is the responsible head of service.
+Where Head of Service is working in circumstances where they are responsible to another Head of Service for the purposes of a procurement exercise, then it is that other Head of Service that is the responsible Head of Service.